MingFei2001/HeyAPI/README.md

     ```
     (Replace `"your_actual_weatherapi_key_here"` with the key you copied.
 This variable is only set for the current terminal session.)

-**Important:** During development, if CSS or other static changes don't appear, try a hard refresh (Ctrl+F5 or Cmd+Shift+R) to clear your browser's cache.
+**Important:** During development, if CSS or other static changes don't appear, try a hard refresh (Ctrl+F5 or Cmd+Shift+R) to clear browser's cache.

 ### API Endpoints

-The server also exposes various API endpoints.
-You can test these using command-line tools like `curl`, API clients like Postman, or FOSS alternatives such as Requestly.
+The server also serves various API endpoints.
+You can test these using tools like `curl`, API clients like `Postman`, or FOSS alternatives like `Requestly`.

 Example API endpoint: